Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Current Approaches Do Not Extrapolate Efficiently

-As Figure~\ref{fig:wt103_extra} shows, the T5 bias is able to improve perplexity with longer sequences than the ones it was trained on by $k=600$ ($k=800$) extra tokens for a model trained on $L=512$ ($L=1024$) input tokens.
-Unfortunately, this impressive performance comes at a cost: batched training is at least twice as slow as the sinusoidal model, therefore this model's extrapolation ability does not actually help in practice.
-For example, if we wanted to do inference on 1024 tokens, we could either train the sinusoidal model with \lt = 1024 or train the T5 bias model on \lt = 512 tokens and extrapolate to 1024 for inference.
-But the \lt = 1024 sinusoidal model runs at 28.5k words per second (WPS), while the \lt = 512 T5 bias model runs at 14.4k WPS (Appendix Table~\ref{tab:baselines_speed_mem}), so there isn't actually a benefit to training on shorter sequences with the T5 bias method.
+As Figure~\ref{fig:wt103_extra} shows, the T5 bias improves perplexity with longer sequences than the ones it was trained on, i.e., $k=600$ ($k=800$) extra tokens for a model trained on $L=512$ ($L=1024$) input tokens.
+Unfortunately, this impressive performance comes at a cost: training is at least twice as slow as with the sinusoidal model.
+Therefore, this model's extrapolation ability provides no efficiency advantage.
+For example, to do inference on 1024 tokens, we could either train the sinusoidal model with \lt = 1024 or train the T5 bias model on \lt = 512 tokens and extrapolate to 1024 for inference.
+However, the \lt = 1024 sinusoidal model runs at 28.5k words per second (WPS), while the \lt = 512 T5 bias model runs at 14.4k WPS (Appendix Table~\ref{tab:baselines_speed_mem}), so there is no speedup when training on shorter sequences with this method.\footnote{ \citet{narang2021transformer} benchmarked the T5 bias as being just 8.7\% slower than the sinusoidal approach; thus, while always incurring a runtime penalty, this method's runtime could be faster depending on the choice of hardware and software frameworks used.
+Narang et al. used the Tensorflow T5 library running on TPUs, while we used the PyTorch Fairseq library running on GPUs. }